 Foods that are high in salt, fat, or sugar can lead to heart problems like heart attack, heart disease, stroke, or diabetes.

-With foods being marked more appropriately to have different facts stand out to consumers, making healthy choices may be easier.
+With more appropriate food markings to show different facts stand out to consumers, making healthy choices may be easier.

 Over time, the hope is that people truly see what is going into their bodies and prevent heart problems that may be caused by poor dieting.